 Graduate Program Coordinator

 The department offers the Master of Urban Planning (MUP) and the Master of Science in Real Estate (MSRE) degrees and its faculty participate in the interdisciplinary Doctor of Philosophy (PhD) in Urban Design and Planning.
 The MUP is the professional degree for urban planners, and the MSRE is a two-year professional degree that provides students the core and advanced training necessary for successful careers and leadership positions in the real estate industry.
-The PhD is for persons who desire careers in urban design and planning primarily in academic research and teaching or advanced professional work.
+The PhD is for persons who desire careers in urban design and planning, primarily in academic research and teaching or advanced professional work.

 Master of Urban Planning

-The Master of Urban Planning program focuses on planning the physical environment and its socioeconomic and political determinants.
+Focuses on planning the physical environment and its socioeconomic and political determinants.
 Advanced students are encouraged to conduct research and studies in one of the following specializations:

 Minimum 72 credits

-See program website at urbdp.be.washington.edu/mup.html.
+For specific courses, see program website at urbdp.be.washington.edu/mup.html.